act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 #### Inapplicable Example 2

-This page will not refresh because it lacks a `http-equiv="refresh"` attribute.
+This page will not refresh because it lacks a `http-equiv` attribute.

 ```html
 <head>